marionettejs/backbone.marionette/docs/marionette.layoutview.md

 account for re-rendering with regions in the layoutView.

-After the first render, all subsequent renders will force every region to close by calling the `close` method on them.
-This will force every view in the region, and sub-views if any, to be closed as well.
-Once the regions have been closed, the regions will be reset so that they are no longer referencing the element of the previous layoutView render.
+After the first render, all subsequent renders will force every region to destroy by calling the `destroy` method on them.
+This will force every view in the region, and sub-views if any, to be destroyd as well.
+Once the regions have been destroyd, the regions will be reset so that they are no longer referencing the element of the previous layoutView render.